 You might be wondering why enrichment is needed as most SIEMS are doing the enrichment on their own.
-Well you are correct, however, most SIEM still do not support enrichment as part of the case management process.
+Well, you are correct, however, most SIEMs still do not support enrichment as part of the case management process.
 Even if they do, the alert raised in the SIEM system often focus on lookups that are easy to perform like threat intelligence.
 Also, most lookup activity is not dynamic in nature.
 Ex- You can’t configure most SIEM’s to only do a second lookup with a commercial threat intelligence when a HIGH severity alert is created.
 Most SIEM’s will always do the look for not making it static in nature.
-Some of them might permit additional lookups that are manual in nature only when alert is created in the system.
-With a SOAR platform, you can write a simple playbook that will execute only when an Alert of certain Severity is fired for an asset with a known business criticality. this makes the enrichment dynamic in SOAR platform compared to SIEM systems.
-This saves you dollars on TI systems that often charge based on number of API calls.
+Some of them might permit additional lookups that are manual in nature only when the alert is created in the system.
+With a SOAR platform, you can write a simple playbook that will execute only when an Alert of certain Severity is fired for an asset with a known business criticality. this makes the enrichment dynamic in the SOAR platform compared to SIEM systems.
+This saves you dollars on TI systems that often charge based on a number of API calls.

-This is one of the differentiators of the soar platform where it integrates with third party systems to execute changes based on response that the analyst needs to provide.
-These integrations are API driven.
-Ex- in an organization, blocking an IP address in a firewall might require an approval whereas in others it can be done without approval.
-Another example could be to get an approval from a user’s manager to reset his reportee’s password when the account is blocked after multiple failed login attempts.
-Once the systems in an organization are integrated, the SOC team can create workflows/playbooks to carry out desired actions manually or automatic. this is the most time-consuming phase for organizations who don’t have predefined Response workflows for most common threat categories.
+This is one of the differentiators of the soar platform where it integrates with third-party systems to execute changes based on the response that the analyst needs to provide.
+These integrations are API-driven.
+Ex- in an organization, blocking an IP address in a firewall might require approval whereas in others it can be done without approval.
+Another example could be to get approval from a user’s manager to reset his reporter’s password when the account is blocked after multiple failed login attempts.
+Once the systems in an organization are integrated, the SOC team can create workflows/playbooks to carry out desired actions manually or automatically. this is the most time-consuming phase for organizations that don’t have predefined Response workflows for most common threat categories.
 Ex- what to do when a DDoS is detected.